Donald Trump’s Holiday News Includes Impeachment Billboard And Possible Michael Flynn Flip

 If all of the allegations against Michael Flynn and his son are accurate, even cooperating with Robert Mueller would only mitigate his potential criminal sentencing or outcome.
 The allegations against him are many, and are very serious.

-Michael Flynn’s son is also reportedly implicated in these allegations, as he served as Michael Flynn’s chief of staff, and “was a part of several financial deals” that Robert Mueller is scrutinizing reports New York Times.
+Michael Flynn’s son is also reportedly implicated in these allegations, as he served as Michael Flynn’s chief of staff, and “was a part of several financial deals” that Robert Mueller is scrutinizing, reports New York Times.

 But these are the least of the Flynn family’s legal troubles.
 New York Magazine reports that last December, the Flynns allegedly attended a meeting with agents of Turkey.
 In that meeting an extraordinary rendition of a legal American resident was allegedly arranged for $15 million.